JulieSliwak/MathProgComplex.jl/docs/src/SDPhierarchy/relax_settings.md

 # Relaxation options

-Parameters can be set in the `relaxparams` dictionnary of the `RelaxationContext` object.
+Parameters can be set in the `relaxparams` dictionary of the `RelaxationContext` object.
 Here is the list of available parameters, along with their default value.

+!!! warning

+    to be completed

 ## POP parameters